Get started with Upgrade Readiness

 Now that you have selected a workspace, you can go back to the Upgrade Readiness blade and select Create.

 Watch for a Notification (in the Azure portal) that "Deployment 'Microsoft.CompatibilityAssessmentOMS' to resource group 'YourResourceGroupName' was successful." and then select Go to resource This might take several minutes to appear.

 - Suggestion: Choose the Pin to Dashboard option to make it easy to navigate to your newly added Upgrade Readiness solution.

 - Suggestion: If a "resource unavailable" error occurs when navigating to the solution, try again after one hour.

 Enroll devices in Windows Analytics

-Once you've added Update Compliance to Microsoft Operations Management Suite, you can now start enrolling the devices in your organization.
+Once you've added Upgrade Readiness to a workspace in your Azure subscription, you can start enrolling the devices in your organization.
 For full instructions, see Enrolling devices in Windows Analytics.